05 Apr 2016News

 Finding alternative employment pathways for refugees, migrants and people seeking asylum was one of the main drivers behind SSI’s recent partnership with insurer Allianz Australia, which will result in permanent roles for 20 people over the next two years.
 Allianz will also deliver educational scholarships to help refugees and people seeking asylum, in a similar manner to the educational scholarships that we offer through the SSI Foundation.

 Both opportunities support refugees to ensure their meaningful social and economic participation by eliminating education as a barrier to settlement in Australia.
-Access to education ultimately increases social participation, independence, and economic and personal wellbeing for people from refugee backgrounds, leading to social cohesion in their new communities.
+Access to education ultimately increases social participation, independence, and economic and personal well-being for people from refugee backgrounds, leading to social cohesion in their new communities.

 In a similar vein, SSI’s Ignite Small Business Start-ups initiative supports fledgling entrepreneurs from refugee backgrounds while they establish a small business or expand an existing one.
 Many refugees have a strong entrepreneurial spirit and, when supported to overcome settlement challenges, they will go on to contribute greatly to the Australian economy.

 Employment is also at the core of two of SSI’s newest programs.
 The first, ParentsNext, is an initiative to help parents prepare to enter the workforce when their youngest child reaches school age.
-SSI, in partnership with Metro Assist, will work with parents in the Bankstown area to identify goals and to develop skills so they are prepared to re-enter the workforce when their children start school.
+SSI, in partnership with Metro Assist, will work with parents in the Bankstown area to identify goals and develop skills so they are prepared to re-enter the workforce when their children start school.

-The second is our Work for the Dole program, which equips jobseekers with skills in areas including logistics, marketing, hospitality, business administration, and arts and craft.
+The second is our Work for the Dole program, which equips jobseekers with skills in areas including logistics, marketing, hospitality, business administration, and arts and crafts.
 The program aims to give jobseekers real skills, experience and interaction with employers that will help them in their search for work.

-Reza Heidarzadegan, an Iranian refugee who SSI is working with, put it best when he recently explained to SSI staff why finding employment was at the top of his wishlist on arrival in Australia last year.
+Reza Heidarzadegan, an Iranian refugee whom SSI is working with, put it best when he recently explained to SSI staff why finding employment was at the top of his wishlist on arrival in Australia last year.

 “Working here, as a newcomer, gives a person lots of opportunities,” he said.
 “You’re getting to know the people who live here, with whom you’re going to live and with whom you’re going to share.
 You’re learning the culture, you’re improving your language proficiency and then, above all, you are contributing to your new community besides making your own life.”